High-Dimensional Inference in Bayesian Networks: Abstract

 \section{Abstract}

-Bayesian Networks are probabilistic graphical models that can compactly represent dependencies among random variables.
-Missing data and hidden variables require calculating the marginal probability distribution of a subset of the variables.
-While knowledge of the marginal probability distribution is crucial for various problems in statistics and machine learning, its exact computation is generally not feasible for categorical variables due to the NP-hardness of this task.
-We develop a divide-and-conquer approach using the graphical properties of Bayesian networks to split the computation of the marginal probability distribution into sub-calculations of lower dimensionality, reducing the overall computational complexity.
-Exploiting this property, we present an efficient and scalable algorithm for estimating the marginal probability distribution for categorical variables.
+Inference of the marginal probability distribution is defined as the calculation of the probability of a subset of the variables and is relevant for handling missing data and hidden variables.
+While inference of the marginal probability distribution is crucial for various problems in machine learning and statistics, its exact computation is generally not feasible for categorical variables in Bayesian networks due to the NP-hardness of this task.
+We develop a divide-and-conquer approach using the graphical properties of Bayesian networks to split the computation of the marginal probability distribution into sub-calculations of lower dimensionality, thus reducing the overall computational complexity.
+Exploiting this property, we present an efficient and scalable algorithm for calculating the marginal probability distribution for categorical variables.
 The novel method is compared against state-of-the-art approximate inference methods in a benchmarking study, where it displays superior performance.
-As an immediate application, we demonstrate how the marginal probability distribution can be used to classify incomplete data against Bayesian networks and use this approach for identifying the cancer subtype of kidney cancer patient samples.\footnote{An R package of our method and reproducible benchmarks along with the kidney cancer analysis are available at \url{https://github.com/cbg-ethz/SubGroupSeparation}}
+As an immediate application, we demonstrate how our method can be used to classify incomplete data against Bayesian networks and use this approach for identifying the cancer subtype of kidney cancer patient samples. \footnote{Code implementing our method and reproducible benchmarks are open-source and publicly available at \url{https://github.com/cbg-ethz/SubGroupSeparation}.}